smgaffey8/Sept2016DemoCode/week2/breakouts/readme.md

 - `right`
 - `top`
 - `bottom`
+- `transition`
+- `transform`

-Then use `transition` and `transform` to begin animation.
-See demo code for an example that compares a PacMan animation done in `marquee` and then done in `css`.
+See the demo code in this directory for an example that compares a PacMan animation done in `marquee` and then done in `css`.